Formal derivation of Mesh Neural Networks with their Forward-Only gradient Propagation: Formal derivation of a Mesh Neural Network

-Let us consider a generic state $S_n = \hat{\varphi}(T_n)$ where $T_n = S_{n-1}A$.
+Let us consider a generic state $\currentstate = \hat{\varphi}(\presynaptic )$ where $\presynaptic = \previousstate \gmatrix{A}$.
 According to the chain rule, the derivative for a generic output $o$ is:

-where $(S_{n-1}A)_o$ is:
+where $(\previousstate \gmatrix{A})_o$ is:

-Let us distinguish two cases in Equation (\ref{eq:summation}): (i) if $o=j$, one of the $A_{k,o}$ is $A_{i,j}$; (ii) if $o\neq j$, all the $A_{k,o}$ are constant whit respect to $A_{i,j}$.
+Let us distinguish two cases in Equation (\ref{eq:summation}): (i) if $o=j$, one of the $A_{k,o}$ is $A_{i,j}$; (ii) if $o\neq j$, all the $A_{k,o}$ are constant with respect to $A_{i,j}$.
 Let us consider the case $o = j$.
 For linearity of differentiation:

-In the partial derivatives $\frac{\partial(S_{n-1,k}A_{k,j})}{\partial A_{i,j}}$, all the $S_{n-1,k}$ elements depend on $A_{i,j}$.
+In the partial derivatives $\frac{\partial(\previousstatecomp A_{k,j})}{\partial A_{i,j}}$, all the $\previousstatecomp $ elements depend on $A_{i,j}$.
 Moreover, in the case $k \neq i$, the matrix elements $A_{k,j}$ are constants with respect to $A_{i,j}$.
 Let us distinguish in Equation (\ref{eq:am_summation}) the term with $k = i$:

 Since $A_{k,j}$ is a constant, the first term of Equation (\ref{eq:summation2}) is:

 By applying the product rule to the second term of Equation (\ref{eq:summation2}):